Dog Hiking Gear List

 Why you need it:

-A Ziploc bag can work to hold treats and dog food, but they also allow the transfer of smells and flavors, so unless you love “lamb and rice” flavored fruit snacks, I recommend using an Odor proof storage strategy.
+A Ziploc bag can work to hold treats and dog food, but they also allow the transfer of smells and flavors, so unless you love “lamb and rice” flavored fruit snacks, I recommend using an odor-proof storage strategy.

 I, for one, do not appreciate the same food my dog does, and having that kibble taste infiltrating all my meals is extremely unpleasant.
 An odor proof bag also doubles as a waterproof barrier in your dog's hiking backpack if they carry some of their food.
 An odor proof bag keeps their bag dry if they decide to go for an impromptu swim along the trail.